brandonkal/inkjet/README.md

 On top of shell/bash scripts, `inkjet` also supports using node, Python, Ruby, PHP, yaegi, and deno as scripting runtimes.
 This gives you the freedom to choose the right tool for the specific task at hand.
 For example, let's say you have a `serve` command and a `snapshot` command.
 You could choose python to `serve` a simple directory and maybe node to run a puppeteer script that generates a png `snapshot` of each page.
 If required, you can even specify a custom shebang.

+For Python, Linux and Mac will search for a `python3` binary while on Windows, Inkjet expects a `python` binary.

 **Example:**